liam327/eqvio/README.md

 Please see https://pvangoor.github.io/eqvio_docs/ for the documentation.

-This fork of the EqVIO allows for attitude innovation from ArduPilot to allow for more accurate attitude data
+This fork of the EqVIO allows for attitude estimates to be provided by ArduPilot.
+This allows for more accurate attitude data

 ## Dependencies